-In conclusion, I strongly urge you to reconsider the proposed housing development on Brooklands Farm.
+I strongly urge you to reconsider the proposed housing development on Brooklands Farm.
+It is essential to thoroughly evaluate and address these concerns to avoid any negative consequences for both residents and the environment.
 The preservation of this green field site, the mitigation of sewage issues, the protection of wildlife and their habitats, and the prevention of flooding should be of utmost importance.
 It is crucial to explore alternative options that prioritise sustainable development and do not compromise the well-being of our community and environment.

-Thank you for considering these concerns and taking the appropriate action.
+Thank you for considering these concerns